Case Study: iOS Augmented Reality (AR) Mobile App

 Our team was responsible for the project from start to finish.
 It was a result of refining of the skills gone so far it evolved into a full-on application.

 Another big challenge was to maintain transmission of coordinates from Google Maps / Places to the phone so that it would be adequately depicted through the camera.
-We needed to secure correct depiction of scale, distance and vertical axis.
+We needed to secure the correct depiction of scale, distance, and vertical axis.

 Each place as seen on Google Places was transformed into the local 3D coordinate system on the device.

-Basically, we needed to figure out the design scheme that was both an intuitive and engaging.
+Basically, we needed to figure out a design scheme that was both intuitive and engaging.
 In order to pull that off, we went through a series of tries and fails until we have managed to come up with the most effective and yet minimal solution.

 - Xcode (the standard instrument for developing iOS mobile apps)